- Talk therapy is also called psychotherapy

 These and other forms of psychotherapy are effective treatments for mental illness.
 Each has strengths and weaknesses.
 Weigh these varying characteristics when choosing a therapy for yourself or a loved one.

-Benefits of Talk Therapy
+What are the Benefits of Talk Therapy

 CBT, DBT, and EMDR impart lifelong benefits that change how a person sees the world, even after just a few sessions.
 It can improve several parts of your life, including: